 Emerald Ash Borer (Agrilus planipennis) is an invasive beetle from Asia which has spread across the eastern United States since 2002.
 In their larval stage, the beetles destroy the heartwood of ash trees, killing them within a few years.
 The pest is responsible for the death of hundreds of millions of ash trees.

-The forecast above is a real-time, high-resolution forecast which estimates the appropriate time to spray pesticide on infested trees, to reduce the spread of the pest.
+For specific information on preferred treatment options in your region, we recommend contacting your local extension agent.
+The forecast above is a real-time, high-resolution forecast which estimates the appropriate time to control for adult beetles on infested trees, to reduce the spread of the pest.
 The treatment window begins when adults first emerge at 450-550 GDDs and continues through peak abundance at 550- 1,000 GDDs.
 Adults lay eggs approximately 14 days after emergence, so treatment is critical in this window.
 GDDs are accumulated from a base temperature of 50oF.

 Source: Herms et al 2014